adonisjs/v5-docs/content/api/orm/relations/has-many.md

 ### save
 The save method persists an existing instance of the relationship.

-Similar to the `create` method, the `save` method also uses inherits the transaction client/connection name from the parent model.
+Like the `create` method, the `save` method also uses the transaction client/connection name from the parent model.

 ```ts
 const post = new Post()